Potassium — an important electrolyte in your adrenal and overall health!

 But a surprising change was to come.

-“About 2 months ago,” she says, “someone mentioned potassium helping with fluid retention–the latter I’ve had for the last 15 years and took Dyazide, a potassium sparing diuretic.”
+Val M. said: Someone mentioned potassium helping with fluid retention, the latter I’ve had for the last 15 years and took Dyazide, a potassium sparing diuretic.

 She also learned about getting an RBC (red blood cell) potassium lab as it shows what’s inside the cells rather than in serum (as usual labs show).
 And the results?
 It came back LOW.